sanjay95/gaming-portable-reputation/Handson-Lab-Instruction.md

 ## Change project with modified data issuance and verification

-Current game stats just save Game level and no of hours played.
-Lets Include the scores of game too in Game stats.
+Current game stats just save the Game level and the hours played.
+Let's Include the scores of the game too in Game stats.

-Please folllow the instruction below to enable new data in GameReputation issuance.
+Please follow the instruction below to enable new data in GameReputation issuance.

 ### Prepare VC schema

-- Let's add score to exiting game schema.
+- Let's add the score to the existing game schema.
-- add scrore to game and add to game state
+- add score to game and add to game state
 - change the unsigned VC